massive-oss/MassiveUnit/README.md

 *	Auto generate test suites based on test classes in a src directory
 *	Compile and run multiple targets from an hxml build file
 *	Launch and run test applications in the browser or command line (neko)
-*	Save out junit style test reports to the file system for reporting and ci
+*	Save out text and junit style test reports to the file system for reporting and ci
 *	Auto generate stub test classes (and/or target classes) (new in 0.9.2.0)
 *	Integrated code coverage compilation with MCover (new in 0.9.2.0)